octaviusguenther/filesystem/README.md

 - create a new filesystem called "newfilesystem" containing 20 inodes by running "./build/ha2 -c newfilesystem 20".
 After the filesystem has been created a console emerges with prompt "user@SPR".
 - to create a folder called "documents" in the root directory, run the command "mkdir /documents"
-- to create a file called "file" in the root directory, run the command "mkfile /file"
+- to create an empty file called "file" in the root directory, run the command "mkfile /file"
 - to show all folders and files in the root directory, run the command "list /"
 - to do above actions in a another folder, you always have to pass the absolute path within the filesystem as an argument, e.g. "mkfile /documents/text.txt"
 - to write in an existing empty file, run the command "writef /file this is a text"